COMP1100 Assignment 1, Semester 2 2023

 Communicating

-Do not post your code publicly, either on Ed or via other forums.
-Posts on Ed trigger emails to all students, so if by mistake you post your code publicly, others will have access to your code and you may be held responsible for plagiarism.
+Do not post your code publicly, even for Task 1, on Ed Discussions or via any other means.
+Posts on Ed Discussions can trigger emails to students, depending on how they have configured their notifications, so if by mistake you post your code publicly, others will have access to your code and you may be held responsible for plagiarism.

 Once again, and we cannot stress this enough: do not post your code publicly .
 If you need help with your code, post it privately to the instructors.

-When brainstorming with your friends, do not share code.
+When brainstorming with your friends, do not view each others’ code for anything other than Task 1.
 There might be pressure from your friends, but this is for both your and their benefit.
-Anything that smells of plagiarism will be investigated and there may be serious consequences.
+Anything that hints at plagiarism will be investigated and there may be serious consequences.

 Sharing concepts and sketches is perfectly fine, but sharing should stop before you risk handing in suspiciously similar solutions.

-Course staff will not look at assignment code unless it is posted privately in Ed, or shared in a drop-in consultation.
+Course staff will not look at assignment code unless it is posted privately in Ed Discussions, or shared in a drop-in consultation.

-Course staff will typically give assistance by asking questions, directing you to relevant exercises from the labs, or definitions and examples from the lectures.
+Course staff will typically give assignment assistance by asking questions, directing you to relevant exercises from the labs, or definitions and examples from the lectures.
+They will not give direct instructions on how to edit your Task 2 and 3 code, but they will give you more generous help for questions related to Task 1.

 Submission Checklist